 37-hour work week

 The working week in Denmark is 37 hours, giving you the freedom to pick up your children from daycare every day.
-Moreover, employees in Denmark earn the right to five weeks paid holiday after 12 months of employment.
+Moreover, employees in Denmark earn the right to five weeks paid holiday per year.